iivanf/face_recog/README.md

   - Compares detected face encodings with the precomputed encodings to recognize known faces.
   - Draws bounding boxes around recognized faces and displays the result using `PIL`.

+- **InsightFace Integration**:
+  - Utilizes the InsightFace model for training and validation.
+  - Prepares training data by extracting embeddings from face images.
+  - Trains a classification model using SVM (Support Vector Machine) on the extracted embeddings.
+  - Evaluates the trained model on validation data, providing confidence scores for recognized faces.

 ### Requirements

 - Python 3.x
 - `face_recognition` library (`pip install face_recognition`)
 - `PIL` (Python Imaging Library, `pip install pillow`)
+- `insightface` library

 ### Usage